 Meanwhile, if your daughter's method of relating to her husband makes you uncomfortable or creates an awkward situation for other guests in your home, you can easily remedy the situation by adopting a "my house, my rules" approach to the problem.
 You can't change another person's behavior, nor do you have the authority to dictate to another adult how she should talk to her spouse.
 But you can say, "At my house we have a rule that everybody is required to treat everybody else with respect.
 If you don't want to observe my rules, you don't have to come to my house."
 If your daughter refuses to comply, stop inviting her to family gatherings.

-If you think it might be helpful to discuss this situation at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your own convenience.
-Our counselors are available to speak with you at this number.
+If you think it might be helpful to discuss this situation at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department.

 Relational Wisdom 360